Ask our Virtual Advisor

 Meet Wentworth's Executive Director of Admissions, Maureen Dischino.

 Wentworth practices rolling admissions.
-Some majors could reach capacity by February, so applying sooner rather than later is recommended.
+Our priority application deadline is February 15th, and after this date majors could reach capacity, so applying sooner rather than later is recommended.
 High school students can apply any time after the beginning of their senior year and once all their application requirements are received, their completed application is reviewed and they can expect a response in 4 to 5 weeks.
 Deposit deadline is May 1 for all students.

 COLLEGES AND MAJORS